kossiitkgp/email-to-slack/README.md

 ## Current status of the project

 [@OrkoHunter](https://github.com/OrkoHunter) maintains this repository and handles the configurations for KOSS slack channel.
+This repository's codebase is based on Heroku's [Getting started with Go](https://github.com/heroku/go-getting-started)

 He also gets annoyed with the constant `Unread Mentions` on the slack due to slackbot's messages for emails.
 But he uses [Tampermonkey](https://tampermonkey.net/) and runs [this custom script](https://gist.github.com/OrkoHunter/09edb7ada76078f36f54f95ce0457a87)